networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 ![](screenshot-2021-07-08-at-11.23.26.png "Switch Parameters")

 In my lab, I have assigned each device a static IP address.
-You can either assign static IP's or use DHCP depending on your preference.
+You can either assign static IP addresses or use DHCP depending on your preference.
 Regardless of which path you choose, you need to know the IP address of each device so you can add them to the fabric.

 The fabric composer will use the IP address information to connect to each device.
 AFC performs a login using the local admin account.
 The fabric composer will create a new AFC_admin account and use it moving forward.
 The device is then onboarded into the system.